About Richard Hayes

 Thank you again for the overwhelming, beautiful support and warm encouragement of our friends and family.
 Your prayers mean a lot during these strange times.

-Great News!
+Great news!
 Yesterday, we were presented by the agency with the beginning of the adoption package for our foster son.
-The process is months, perhaps years away, but its great progress within this very slow and challenging system.
+The process is months, perhaps years away, but it’s great progress within this very slow and challenging system.

-As we strive to walk closely with the Lord, I was reminded this morning in my quiet time that God goes before us, He stands beside and behind us to provide protection and comfort (Psalm 139:7-12).
+As we strive to walk closely with the Lord, I was reminded this morning in my quiet time that God goes before us; He stands beside and behind us to provide protection and comfort (Psalm 139:7-12).
 Even in the midst of bewildering circumstances, the Lord is there.

-That give us confidence to press on.
+That gives us confidence to press on.

 The Journey

-This morning I had a conversation with Rich and he asked me to share the following things with you.
-I pray that God would allow me to communicate clearly the hope and excitement (yes – I said excitement) that Rich is feeling at this time.
+This morning I had a conversation with Rich, and he asked me to share the following things with you.
+I pray that God would allow me to communicate clearly the hope and excitement (yes—I said excitement) that Rich is feeling at this time.

 Again I remind you to please use this blog as your official information source regarding all of God’s work within the Hayes Family.
 Thanks!